Canadian Afghan detainee issue: Speaker's question and ruling

 On 18 March, the three opposition parties united in a bid to force the government to let them look at uncensored documents on the Afghan detainees affair or face parliamentary contempt proceedings.
-Specifically, they called on the Speaker of the House of Commons of Canada, Peter Milliken to rule that the government violated collective parliamentary privilege #5 in refusing to hand over uncensored documents on the transfer of Afghan detainees.
+Specifically, they called on the Speaker of the House of Commons, Peter Milliken, to rule that the government violated collective parliamentary privilege #5 in refusing to hand over uncensored documents on the transfer of Afghan detainees.
 MPs have claimed that the request from Parliament was based on "340 years of bedrock constitutional history", and that there are systems in place to decide what is and is not appropriate to release to the public.
 Referring to those "systems", Reg Whitaker noted that members of the "Military Police Complaints Commission, whose investigation of the Afghan detainee issue actually led to the calling of the parliamentary inquiry ... are [already] fully security cleared [to see the unredacted documents]".

-The Speaker first asked for comments from government and opposition MPs on the matter, including Peter MacKay, Rob Nicholson, Derek Lee, Jack Harris, Tom Lukiwski, and Jim Abbott.
+The Speaker first asked for comments from government and opposition MPs, including Peter MacKay, Rob Nicholson, Derek Lee, Jack Harris, Tom Lukiwski, and Jim Abbott.
 After considering the matter for two weeks, the Speaker ruled on 27 April 2010 that Parliament had a right to ask for uncensored documents.
 He asked that all House leaders, ministers and MPs to come to a collective solution "without compromising the security and confidentiality contained".
 The Speaker gave the House until 11 May 2010 to find a common ground.
-While MPs within the negotiations had to ask The Speaker for an extension of the deadline, it was granted until 14 May, and a deal was reached that morning.
+While MPs within the negotiations had to ask the Speaker for an extension of the deadline, it was granted until 14 May, and a deal was reached that morning.
 A Memorandum of Understanding on the particulars was not established until 16 June, when it was actually tabled in the House of Commons.
-It was still not agreed to by all political parties: The New Democratic Party refused to endorse the deal.
+The New Democratic Party refused to endorse the deal.